Community Blood Services

 • Mixed heritage

-Q. I need to have my HLA (human leukocyte antigen) typing done for my relative who needs a transplant but I do not want to be part of the registry.
+����I need to have my HLA (human leukocyte antigen) typing done for my friend/relative who needs a transplant but I do not want to be part of the registry.
 How do I do this?

-A. HLA tissue typing can be done at private laboratories.
-You may want to check with the patient’s transplant physician as to the preferred method of obtaining the HLA typing.
-The Kashi Clinical Laboratories is one of the laboratories offering private testing.
+HLA tissue typing can be done at private laboratories.
+You may want to check with the patient�s transplant physician as to the preferred method of obtaining your HLA typing.
+The Kashi Clinical Laboratories is one laboratory that offers private testing.

 You may use the tissue typing to join the registry later if you wish.
 Download the donor consent/registration form and mail it to The HLA Registry with a copy of your tissue typing results.
 We will then enter you into the NMDP database and you will be available to help anyone worldwide.

-Q. Why is there a cost associated with joining the Registry?
+����Why is there a cost associated with joining the registry?

-Q. What is my commitment if I join?
+����What is my commitment if I join the registry?

-A. When you join, you make a commitment to:
+When you join, you make a commitment to:

-• Be listed on the registry until your 61st birthday, unless you ask to be removed.
+• be listed on the registry until your 61st birthday, unless you ask to be removed.

-• Consider donating to any searching patient in the world who matches your tissue type.
+• consider donating to any searching patient in the world who matches your tissue type.

-• Keep us updated if your address changes, you have significant health changes or you ever change your mind about being a donor.
+• keep us updated if your address changes, you have significant health changes or you ever change your mind about being a donor.

-• Respond quickly if you are contacted as a potential match for a patient.
+• respond quickly if you are contacted as a potential match for a patient.

+Donating is always voluntary.
+You have the right to change your mind about being a member at any time.
 If you decide you do not want to donate, let us know right away.
-That way we can continue the search for another donor without dangerous – even life-threatening – delays for the patient.
+That way we can continue the search for another donor without dangerous � even life-threatening � delays for the patient.

-Q. If I join the registry, how likely is it that I will donate to someone?
+����If I join the registry, how likely is it that I will be called to donate?

-A. We cannot predict the likelihood because there is so much diversity in tissue types.
+We cannot predict the likelihood because there is so much diversity in tissue types.
 You may never be identified as a match for someone needing a transplant.
 Or, if yours is a common tissue type, you may be identified along with a number of other potential donors who match a patient.
-The patient’s doctor decides which donors will be contacted.
+The patient�s doctor decides which donors will be contacted.
+The likelihood of being identified as a potential match is 66 to 75%.
+The likelihood of actually donating is approximately 1 out of 540.

-If we call to say you are a match for a patient, you may be the one who can save the patient’s life.
+If we call to say you are a match for a patient, please respond quickly; the patient�s life may depend upon your response.

-A. Adult donors may be asked to donate in one of two ways:
+����What is the donation process?Adult donors may be asked to donate in one of two ways:

 • Bone marrow donation is a surgical procedure done under general or regional anesthesia so the donor experiences no pain during the collection process.

-• Peripheral blood stem cell (PBSC) donation involves removing a donor’s blood through a sterile needle in one arm.
+• Peripheral blood stem cell (PBSC) donation involves removing a donor�s blood through a sterile needle in one arm.
 The blood is passed through a machine that separates out the cells used in transplants.
 The remaining blood is returned through the other arm.

-A. No, you would be able to donate at an NMDP affiliated hospital close to you.
-Once your stem cells or marrow are collected it is hand carried by a courier to your recipient’s transplant center.
+����Will I have to go to a hospital near my recipient to donate?No, you will be able to donate at a Be The Match affiliated collection center as close to where you live as possible.
+Once your stem cells or marrow is collected it is hand carried by a courier to your recipient�s transplant center.